Belgian Holocaust denial law: Freedom of expression

 In the past, adversaries of the law have argued that this law restricts the freedom of expression, which is a basic human right.
 In a decision of 24 June 2003, the European Court of Human Rights (ECtHR) stated that "denying or minimising the Holocaust must be seen as one of the acutest forms of racial slandering and incentives to hatred towards the Jews.
 The negation or the revision of historical facts of this type call into question the values which found the fight against racism and anti-semitism and is likely to seriously disturb law and order.
 Attacks against the rights of others of this kind are incompatible with democracy and human rights and their authors incontestably have aims that are prohibited by article 17 of the Convention."
 The court concludes that in application of article 17 of the ECHR, the plaintiff can't appeal to the protection of article 10 ECHR, insofar that he wants to use the freedom of expression to dispute crimes against humanity.

 Convictions

 On 14 April 2005, the Antwerp Court of Appeal convicted Siegfried Verbeke to 1 year imprisonment and a fine of 2,500 EUR, based on this law.
 The court also suspended his civic rights for a period of 10 years.
 The Centre for Equal Opportunities and the Belgian Auschwitz Foundation each received symbolic damages of 1 EUR.

+In February 2021 started the prosecution of members of the Flemish nationalist youth organization "Schild & Vrienden" for violations on the Antiracism Act, the Negationism Act and the Arms Act in Belgium.
+In their chatrooms they were sharing sexist, racist, anti-Semitic and violent content.
+On 12 March 2024 seven defendants on trial were found guilty of violations on the Racism and Negationism Act.
+Their leader Dries Van Langenhove was also convicted of violations on the Arms Act.
+He received up to one year of effective imprisonment and a fine of 16,000 euros.
+In addition, Van Langenhove was disqualified from his political rights for 10 years.
+An employee of Vlaams Belang in the European Parliament, who had previous convictions, received eight months in prison with a suspended sentence and a fine of 8,000 euros.
+Joeri Van Olmen, local Vlaams Belang chairman in the city of Sint-Niklaas, and three other convicts received a one-year prison sentence with a six-month reprieve and a fine 8,000 euro, half of which was suspended.
+One convict received a suspension of sentence because he showed genuine remorse and apologised for his actions, which he explicitly renounced.